Skip to content

 Laptop with browser in dark private mode at night

-When you open an InPrivate window, Edge ensures that your activity is isolated from your regular browsing sessions.
-Your searches and visited sites won’t appear in your history or autofill suggestions.
+This feature is especially useful on shared computers or when you want to keep specific online activities confidential.
+When you use an InPrivate window, Edge separates your activity from your regular browsing, so your searches won’t show up in your history or autofill suggestions.

 ⚡ Quick Answer